ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 * Major performance enhancement: mission pack data is no longer included in save files, eliminating the regular slowdown seen when the scoresheet was in use.
 * Minor performance enhancement: mission pack data is now downloaded once and shared between the scoreboard and secondary objective managers, speeding up load time and use of those features.
+* Mission-specific scoring no longer capped at 15 - now you can record those ludicrous Conversion scores!
 * More visible and stable banner models.

 ### v2.42